jupyter4edu/jupyter-edu-book/06-getting-your-class-going-with-jupyter.md

-## Jupyter: a 21st Century Genre of Open Educational Resources and Practices
+## Jupyter: a 21st Century genre of Open Educational Resources and practices

 Educators create teaching and learning materials.
 With the appearance of the internet, a community of educators began producing open access